Hans Halvorson Physics, Logic, Philosophy

 • Concluding Unscientific Postscript, Part I and Part II, Chapters 1–2 (pp. 187–220)

 The great central work of the pseudonymous authorship.
 Climacus attacks objective speculation and defends subjective inwardness.
 The famous formula: truth is subjectivity.
 Read carefully enough to understand exactly what this does and does not mean.
-Note the opening scene — the gardens you visited on Monday.
+Note the opening scene — the gardens you will visit this afternoon.

 Morning reading